 Pope Beach is in South Lake Tahoe and is among the best-hidden beaches on Lake Tahoe.
-For starters, there’s a grove of beautiful pine trees that shield the beach from view, creating excellent scenery.
+For starters, a grove of beautiful pine trees shields the beach from view, creating excellent scenery.

-The beach is the place to be if you want to explore the most relaxing scenery.
-In fact, the Sierra Nevada Mountains are in the background of Pope Beach.
+The beach is where to be if you want to explore the most relaxing scenery.
+The Sierra Nevada Mountains are in the background of Pope Beach.